Comp211-FA24/lab-00/README.md

 There are many more features we could show, but we hope these two demos have piqued your interest.

-#### Vim tutorial
+#### Tutorial

 If the container is not already running, [start the container](#start-container), and run the command `vimtutor`.
-This will use vim to open a tutorial document that explains how to use it.
+This will use Vim to open a tutorial document that explains how to use it.
 It is normal for it to be black-and-white and not have line numbers, unlike the demos above.

-For vim, we recommend having your right hand in home row position (index finger on `J`, middle finger on `K`, ring finger on `L`, and pinky on `;`), the same position that is used for touch-typing.
+For Vim, we recommend having your right hand in home row position (index finger on `J`, middle finger on `K`, ring finger on `L`, and pinky on `;`), the same position that is used for touch-typing.

 Most likely, you will not remember everything from the tutorial.
 For now, we recommend you learn enough to be comfortable enough to complete this lab assignment.
 Later, you can learn as you go by reviewing `vimtutor` or searching for guides.
-We strongly recommend the vim lesson given in [Background reading](#background-reading).
+We strongly recommend the Vim lesson given in [Background reading](#background-reading).
 In general, whenever something seems inefficient or you think "there must be a better way", there probably is, and you should try Googling it.

-As you begin to learn vim, you will edit slower than normal, of course.
-It will probably take a month or two of regular usage (i.e., using vim for the labs in this course should suffice) for your vim editing speed to match your normal editing speed.
-It could take just a few weeks if you use vim in places other than just this course.
+As you begin to learn Vim, you will edit slower than normal, of course.
+It will probably take a month or two of regular usage (i.e., using Vim for the labs in this course should suffice) for your Vim editing speed to match your normal editing speed.
+It would take less time if you use Vim in places other than just this course.
 This may seem like a while, but after that point, you will only improve, and you will eventually be able to edit at the speed at which you think.

-Beyond improving editing speed, you will need to use vim in later courses and in your career when you run into situations in which an IDE is not available but vim is, such as in this Docker container or in the domain of systems development.
+Beyond improving editing speed, you will need to use Vim in later courses and in your career when you run into situations in which an IDE is not available but Vim is, such as in this Docker container or in the domain of systems development.
 There are plenty of other such situations.

 #### Relative line numbering

-In the above [demos](#vim-demos), you may have noticed a weird line numbering system.
+In the above [demos](#demos), you may have noticed a weird line numbering system.
 This is called relative line numbering, which is the default setting in the container because, as you saw in `vimtutor` (2.5), many operators accept a count, such as `2dd` (delete two lines).
 Although omitted in the tutorial, another useful application is something like `4j` to move the cursor down 4 lines (i.e., you can instantly jump the cursor to any line on the screen).
 In these examples, 2 and 4 are relative to the current line.

 There are many common operators for which the number is relative to the current line and is not an absolute line number, and relative line numbering is useful for these operators.